 There is no separately quoted market value for the Credit Union's other investments, including a \$3.3 million mortgage partnership interest, and their fair values could not be measured reliably.
-Fair value cannot be measured reliably as the timing of redemption of these shares cannot be determined.
+The Limited Partnerner units redemption amount is the net asset value (NAV) per unit immediately prior to the redemption date, the NAV of the units approximated cost at year end.
+Fair value cannot be measured reliably as the timing of redemption of these units cannot be determined.
 Therefore, they are recorded at cost.

-Analysis of investments that are measured subsequent to initial recognition at fair value and description of the levels in the fair value hierarchy are included in Note 20.
+Analysis of investments that are measured subsequent to initial recognition at fair value and description of the levels in the fair value hierarchy are included in Note 19.